aihubgg/MidJourney-Wiki/README.md

 # Welcome to the MidJourney Community Wiki
 *WIP Docs*

-Feel Free to open a PR to add information!
+Feel Free to open a PR, or leave an issue to add information!

+We also take requests in the Discord!

 Join our [Discord!](https://discord.gg/CN4xnR9sEa)